xiaoxiaoflood/firefox-scripts/README.md

 (click to expand)
 <details>
   <summary>Enter Selects</summary>
   Preselects the first suggestion from address bar.
-For instance, if this page is the first suggestion when you type "xia", you don't need to press down arrow key before Enter.
+For instance, if this page is the first suggestion when you type "xiaoxiaoflood", you don't need to press down arrow key before Enter.
 This is a workaround for the bad Firefox design choice of autofill domains only.

   This script replaces autofill, so `browser.urlbar.autoFill` is disabled on install.
 If you are typing part of a domain from the start and the first suggestion is from that domain (for instance, *git* from *github.com*), Tab key will autocomplete the domain even if the first suggestion is not the root.